nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 - Task: A single evaluation unit defined by (1) a scenario category, (2) an environment topology, (3) initial device configurations, and (4) an intent.
 The agent is evaluated on its ability to fulfill the intent in the given environment.

-- Testcase: A concrete, executable set of verification steps (e.g., ping tests, traffic-flow validation, policy checks) used to assert whether the agent’s final configuration satisfies the intent.
+- Testcase: A concrete, executable set of verification steps (e.g., ping tests, traffic-flow validation, policy checks) used to assert whether the agent's final configuration satisfies the intent.

 # Framework Overview